History

 We empower students to develop the professional confidence and experience necessary to secure the career opportunities they seek (Career Competitiveness).

-The Career Center utilizes Handshake, a powerful recruiting platform that uses cutting-edge technology to help students more easily connect with employers, jobs, internships, events, and resources, as well as access to career coaching appointments.
+Berkeley Career Engagement utilizes Handshake, a powerful recruiting platform that uses cutting-edge technology to help students more easily connect with employers, jobs, internships, events, and resources, as well as access to career coaching appointments.

 Career and Internship Resources

-The UC Berkeley Career Center offers a wide variety of programs and resources to support students of all majors and class levels.
+Berkeley Career Engagement offers a wide variety of programs and resources to support students of all majors and class levels.

-• Job Search Tools: Resume and cover letter writing, job search strategies, networking tools, interviewing skills, and more, can be found in their Career Readiness Workbook.
+• Job & Internship Search Tools: Resume and cover letter writing, job search strategies, networking tools, interviewing skills, and more, can be found in their Career Readiness Workbook.

 • 24/7 Online Resources: Their Resources on Demand are here to help you engage and grow in your career development.

-• Career Counseling: They offer a wide variety of scheduled and drop-in appointment options based on major and topic.
+• Career Coaching: They offer a wide variety of scheduled and drop-in appointment options based on major and topic.

 • Internships: Internship listings, search strategies, FAQs, and more.